NashJames/NashJames/README.md

 <img align="right" src="./OG Tree of Life.svg" width="210" height="245">

 ## :snowboarder: Me
 Hi, I'm James - a graduate full-stack developer at **IBM**.
-I love sports, movies, colour and solving problems.
+I love sports, movies and solving things.

 I'm using what spare time I do have to learn and improve through small open-source projects.
-My eventual aim is to contribute towards the world's most impactful problems, possibly through more decentralised solutions.
+My eventual aim is to contribute towards the world's most impactful problems, through my work or personal projects.

 ## :pushpin: Current Projects
   - [ ] IBM Enterprise Software